MusicPlayerDaemon/MPD/doc/mpd.conf.5.rst

    This specifies the directory where saved playlists are stored.
 If you do not configure this, you cannot save playlists.

+   In contrast to ``music_directory`` subfolders in this path won't be traversed my MPD.
+So you're bound to a flat file structure.

 .. confval:: state_file
    :type: PATH